joedski/musings/Vue General/Using Functional Reactive Streams in Vue.md

 Uncertainties
 - Not sure about the exact interface of the manager, but it probably won't change that much?
 - And I'm still thinking of controlling the current values of some `data` props with the Sinks.
 That's just handy.
-- Referincing a sink as a source is not forbidden, but is a bad idea.
+- Referencing a sink as a source is not forbidden, but is a bad idea.
 Maybe it should be warned?
 Hm.

 Never the less, this seems like an improvement to me: `source`'s weirdness is gone, `fromWatch` is more meaningful, and knowing about `sources` and `sinks` is enforced.
 Plus, `sinks` ends up looking a bit closer to Cycle, which is probably a good thing.